 We strongly encourage our students to include an international experience (a year, semester, or summer abroad) as part of their undergraduate major in political science.
 To enhance their success, we place a high value on oral and written communication and recommend students attain competence in a foreign language and computer literacy.

-Student interest and faculty expertise have led the Department of Politics to create three distinctive emphases within the major.
-Students can choose courses from one or more of the three.
-Working with an advisor, majors can customize a program that meets their needs.
+Student interests and faculty expertise have led the Department of Politics to create three distinctive concentrations within the major.
+Students can choose to concentrate in one of these areas or can complete a major without a concentration.

-Environmental concerns are not just technical problems, they’re also social and political challenges.
-This area explores links between environmental issues and concerns about
+Environmental concerns are not just technical problems, they’re key social and political challenges.
+This concentration explores links between environmental issues, social justice, individual freedom, and strategies for change. » Read More

 As part of your degree requirements, you pursue one or more of the following hands-on learning opportunities.
 It’s the kind of experience that’s crucial to career choices.